 Determine your investment objectives

 The first component in your investment plan is to determine your investment objectives.
-The three main categories involved in your objectives are income, growth, and safety.
+The three main categories involved in your dreams are income, growth, and safety.

 If you plan to establish a steady income stream, your objective focuses on the income category.
 Investors in this category tend to be low-risk and don’t require capital appreciation.
 They use their investments as an income source.